crdoconnor/orji/docs/src/index.md

 {{{{ intro.txt }}}}

 OrJi is a command line tool to generate text files using [jinja2](https://en.wikipedia.org/wiki/Jinja_(template_engine)) and [orgmode](https://en.wikipedia.org/wiki/Org-mode) files.
-It can be used to generate LaTeX or HTML or any other kind of text from an orgmode file.
+It can be used to generate LaTeX, Markdown or HTML or any other kind of text from an orgmode file.

+It is somewhat inspired by [j2cli](https://github.com/kolypto/j2cli).

+## Quickstart

+{{{{ quickstart.txt }}}}

 ## Why?

-For me so I can write letters and documents in [orgzly](https://orgzly.com/) or [plainorg](https://plainorg.com/) and run a short script to create a nicely formatted PDF from a separate template file.
-You can do quite a lot more than that, though.
+The practical itch I was scratching was editing and writing small blocks of content in [orgzly](https://orgzly.com/) on my phone and being able to kick off a small script that either turned it into a nice letter PDF or CV pdf or updated the markdown on my website.

+It also lets me maintain [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) on personal documents by keeping content in org files and style in jinja2 templates.

 ## Install